PeterSels/milp-logic/doc/README.txt

 on Windows systems.

      +----doc
 contains the projects'documentation.
 It contains this README.txt file.
 It also contains a the doxygen settings file 'Doxygen'.
-To generate doxygen documentation, just go to the doc direcctory and type:
+To generate doxygen documentation, just go to the doc directory and type:

-run.sh
+./run.sh

 This will generate a latex and html directory containing extensive documentation on this project.
 This includes class relationship diagrams, calling graphs, called-by graphs and more.